visciang/cake/README.md

 Target defined in the remote `ref` are included under the specified `NAMESPACE`.
 The namespace qualifies targets as `<NAMESPACE>.target_id` and `ARG` as `<UPCASE_NAMESPACE>_ARGID`.

-Nested includes are namespaced with the conjunction of the `NAMESPACES`:
+Nested includes are namespaced with the concatenation of the `NAMESPACES`:

-The reference to the Cakefile can be a:
+Cakefile `ref` can be a:
 - local path: `./local_dir`
 - remote Git URL (via HTTPS): `git+https://github.com/username/repository.git#ref_branch_or_tag`
 - remote Git URL (via SSH): `git+git@github.com/username/repository.git#ref_branch_or_tag`